Rensvandeschoot/Tutorials/Blavaan/Blavaan-Jags-Regression.md

 ## Example Data

 The data we will be using for this exercise is based on a study about predicting PhD-delays ([Van de Schoot, Yerkes, Mouw and Sonneveld 2013](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0068839)).
-The data can be downloaded [here](https://www.rensvandeschoot.com/wp-content/uploads/2018/10/phd-delays.csv).
+The data can be downloaded [here](https://zenodo.org/record/3999424/files/phd-delays.csv?download=1).
 Among many other questions, the researchers asked the Ph.D. recipients how long it took them to finish their Ph.D. thesis (n=333).
 It appeared that Ph.D. recipients took an average of 59.8 months (five years and four months) to complete their Ph.D. trajectory.
 The variable B3_difference_extra measures the difference between planned and actual project time in months (mean=9.97, minimum=-31, maximum=91, sd=14.43).
 For more information on the sample, instruments, methodology and research context we refer the interested reader to the paper.

 For the current exercise we are interested in the question whether age (M = 31.7, SD = 6.86) of the Ph.D. recipients is related to a delay in their project.

 The relation between completion time and age is expected to be non-linear.
 This might be due to that at a certain point in your life (i.e., mid thirties), family life takes up more of your time than when you are in your twenties or when you are older.

 So, in our model the $gap$ (*B3_difference_extra*) is the dependent variable and $age$ (*E22_Age*) and $age^2$(*E22_Age_Squared *) are the predictors.
 The data can be found in the file <span style="color:red"> ` phd-delays.csv` </span>.

-  <p>&nbsp;</p>
+This dataset and some more information on it can be found [here](https://zenodo.org/record/3999424)

+## How to cite this data set

+Van de Schoot, R. (2020).
+PhD-delay Dataset for Online Stats Training [Data set].
+Zenodo. https://doi.org/10.5281/zenodo.3999424

 ##### _**Question:** Write down the null and alternative hypotheses that represent this question.
 Which hypothesis do you deem more likely?_